Last Updated: May 2026 | Author: Munir Ardi

 In Islam, Zakat is mandatory wealth redistribution.
 One of the eight categories of eligible recipients is Ibn Sabil (The Wayfarer/Traveler/Homeless).
 You are not “begging”; you are claiming a community right.

-ICNA Relief (Islamic Circle of North America): They operate “Sakinah Homes” (Transitional housing for women) and “Shifa Clinics”.
-They are highly organized and cover 40+ states.
+- ICNA Relief (Islamic Circle of North America): They operate “Sakinah Homes” (Transitional housing for women) and “Shifa Clinics”.

-NZF (National Zakat Foundation): Often provides direct cash assistance for rent or emergency motels.
+- National Zakat Foundation / Zakat Foundation of America: Often provides direct cash assistance for rent or emergency motels.

-Local Mosques: Visit the Imam after Zuhr or Asr prayer.
+- Local Mosques: Visit the Imam after Zuhr or Asr prayer.
 Ask specifically for the “Zakat Committee.”
-Mosques often have discretionary funds for immediate emergency lodging (1-2 nights in a motel) for travelers.

 3. Food & Prayer in Shelters

-Diet: If the shelter only serves non-Halal/pork meals, you have the right to request a vegetarian alternative or Kosher meal (which is often accessible in US cities and permitted for Muslims).
+- Diet: If the shelter only serves non-Halal/pork meals, you have the right to request a vegetarian alternative or Kosher meal.

-Prayer: You have the right to pray.
-If the shelter rules forbid being in the dorms during the day, ask the Case Manager for a “Quiet Room” or chapel access for your 5 daily prayers.
+- Prayer: If the shelter rules forbid being in the dorms during the day, ask the Case Manager for a “Quiet Room” or chapel access for your 5 daily prayers.

 Note for All Faiths: Jewish Family Services (JFS) and Catholic Charities are also massive providers of non-sectarian aid.
 They help everyone, regardless of religion.
 Do not hesitate to call them.